the1lab/1lab/src/Homotopy/Pushout.lagda.md

 Susp≡Pushout-⊤←A→⊤ : ∀ {A} → Susp A ≡ Pushout A ⊤ (const tt) ⊤ (const tt)
 ```

-The left and right functions are trival:
+The left and right functions are therefore trival:

 ```agda
 Susp→Pushout-⊤←A→⊤ : ∀ {A} → Susp A → Pushout A ⊤ (const tt) ⊤ (const tt)